 In presenting a case, you need to be prepared to give information about the patient's current concerns, other problems, medications, the patient's illness experience, their ideas and aspirations about their health, their life context, the physical examination, laboratory investigations, differential diagnosis and treatment plans.
-Because time is limited for office visits in a family practice, it is not realistic to expect students or residents to address all of these issues in a single visit.
 The focus should be on the main concerns of both patient and physician and any other problems that might influence the treatment of the main concern or are serious in their own right.
 Knowing something about the patient's ideas, preferences and their life situation are often essential for developing a realistic treatment plan acceptable to the patient.
 Many follow-up visits for patients with chronic conditions involve the assessment and management of several problems.
-Typically, in family medicine, patients present with an average of 3 problems.
-Students and residents need to become skilled in collaborating with patients in prioritizing the problems that require the most attention.
+Because many patients suffer from chronic diseases and multi-morbidity, students and residents need to become skilled in collaborating with patients in prioritizing the problems that require the most attention.
 Sometimes, other problems and concerns must be deferred to a follow-up visit.

 Because different preceptors have different preferences for how students and residents should present a patient's story, the "Signpost Method" is a valuable approach.
-Start by outlining who the patient is and summarize what you have already done, e.g., "I just saw Roger Smith for a 3-day history of low back pain getting so bad today that he could not work.
-I think it is most likely a herniated disk.
+Start by outlining who the patient is and summarize what you have already done, e.g., "I just saw Roger Smith who was referred to us for assessment of his rheumatoid arthritis which has become difficult to control.
 I have completed a history of his present problem, relevant personal and social history, physical examination and I have a plan for investigation and treatment.
 What would you like to hear more about?"
 Then the preceptor will ask for more information about one or more aspects of your workup.
 For more about the Signpost Method, see the video HERE by Dr. David Keegan in Calgary.